 - Combine all ingredients for dressing and whisk until smooth.
 You may want to add more or less water depending on how thick you'd like the dressing.
 Portion dressing into cups and set aside.

-- some bell pepper.
-Add a dressing cup to each container, put the lid on and refrigerate.
+- Add a dressing cup to each container, put the lid on and refrigerate.

 - Lunches are DONE!